DreamOfTheRedChamber/system-design-interviews/README.md

 * On subsequent requests, the If-None-Match request header is sent with the ETag value of the last requested version for the same resource.
 If the current version has the same ETag value, your current version is what the client has cached and a 304 Not Modified response will be returned.

 > If-None-Match: "d5jiodjiojiojo"

+###### Vary: Authorization
+* You could implement caching of authenticated REST resources by using headers like Vary: Authorization in your web service responses.
+Responses with such headers instruct HTTP caches to store a separate response for each value of the Authorization header.

+##### Functional partitioning
+* By functional partitioning, you group closely related functionality together.
+The resulting web services are loosely coupled and they can now be scaled independently.

 #### Security